xXleowXx/gitlab-charts/doc/advanced/external-redis/index.md

 for further details.

-The secrets for external Redis services defined in `global.redis.redisYmlOverride` can be loaded dynamically using `globa.redis.redisYmlOverrideSecrets` which uses the same format as external Redis Services.
+The secrets for external Redis services defined in `global.redis.redisYmlOverride` can be loaded dynamically using `global.redis.redisYmlOverrideSecrets` which uses the same format as external Redis Services.
 See [configure Redis settings](../../charts/globals.md#multiple-redis-support) for further details.

 Example: